 3. Caricature of me drawn in Hawaii.
 In case you can't tell, I'm wearing a cape, and the drawing is titled "Super Angie."
 How appropriate.

 4. Interview with Dave Barry.
 I've read his column ever since I was in grade school.
 One of the biggest disappointments of my life (okay, I admit, I've had a very good life, but STILL) was when he stopped his weekly column.
-Luck for me, he re-emerges every four years to cover elections.
+Luck for me, he re-emerges every four years to

 5. My pink water bottle.
 It goes everywhere.

 6. Do I really need to tell you who this is?
-Do you really not recognize the first woman to serve on the Supreme Court?
-You must have had bad social studies teachers.
+Do you really not recognize the

 One of my hobbies is cutting up news magazines to make posters for my classroom.
 (It's okay.
 You can think it's lame.
 I've already come to grips with it.)
 This is my latest set of posters about the election.